 Who is the route suitable for?

 As the Kirkpatrick C2C, South of Scotland’s Coast to Coast is an on-road route, it is recommended for experienced cyclists comfortable on longer routes.
-The Kirkpatrick C2C follows along waymarked Sustrans routes and some sections will be on busier sections of road you should be a fairly confident road cyclist and ensure that your equipment is in good condition before setting off.
+The Kirkpatrick C2C follows along waymarked Sustrans routes and some sections will be on busier sections of road, so you should be a fairly confident road cyclist and ensure that your equipment is in good condition before setting off.
 If you’re not looking to take on the full route at once, it can also be tackled in shorter sections or local loops.

 What type of route can I expect?